johnathanmitri/AlarmSystem/README.md

 # AlarmSystem

-This is a work-in-progress Alarm System.
-The goal was to make a full Alarm System to use in my own house.
+This is a work-in-progress Home Security System.
+The goal was to make a full Security System to use in my own house.

 The Frontend is an Android App written in Java that would be installed on our devices.